GraphQLCollege/fullstack-graphql-ru/manuscript/chapter-5.md

 After that, add a new key called `Subscription` to the resolvers list in `pins/resolvers.js`.
 Add a type resolver for `pinAdded`, which will be an object with a `subscribe` key.
 Subscriptions resolvers are not functions, like Query or Mutation resolvers, they are objects with a `subscribe` key that returns `AsyncIterable`.

 What is an `AsyncIterable`?
 Asynchronous iteration is a data access protocol, a way to iterate through asynchronous data sources.
 [It is an ECMAScript proposal](https://github.com/tc39/proposal-async-iteration), which means it has a high chance of becoming a part of the language.
-[GraphQL.js subscriptions use them because they will be a part of the Javascript standard eventually](https://github.com/graphql/graphql-js/issues/1135#issuecomment-350928960).
+[GraphQL.js subscriptions use them because they will be a part of the JavaScript standard eventually](https://github.com/graphql/graphql-js/issues/1135#issuecomment-350928960).

 Anyway, you need to return an `AsyncIterable` object in subscriptions' `subscribe` functions.
 All subscription compatible PubSub implementations provide a method called `asyncIterator` which receives an event name and return an `AsyncIterable`.